Women-in-Computing-at-RIT/AlumniApp/README.md

     npm install react

-You should now be able to run the project by entering:
+You should now be able to run the project.

+   Open emulator from Android studio or from the command line.

+   To open emulator from command line without opening Android Studio:

+   Change directory to "tools" in sdk location folder and enter:

+            emulator -avd [name of device]

+   To get the name of the device enter:

+            emulator -list-avds

+   Run project:

         react-native run-android

 If red error screen appears on emulator, then run following command in separate terminal before previous command: